wasp-lang/wasp/web/docs/auth/ui.md

 ## Customizing the Signup Form

-Sometimes you want to include **extra fields** in your signup form, like first name and last name.
+Sometimes you want to include **extra fields** in your signup process, like first name and last name.

 In Wasp, in this case:

 - You need to define the new backend fields
 - You need to customize the `SignupForm`